 The park has a rich community of Atlantic coastal plain species.
 These species are here because at one time, much of present day Ontario was submerged beneath numerous glacial and post-glacial lakes.
 When the ancient Lake Algonquin receded, it left a remnant community of Atlantic Ocean shoreline plants behind.
 The park also contains an inland section of displaced Georgian Bay shoreline.

 Park Facilities and Activities: Parking is available however there are no visitor facilities.
-The park provides hiking trails maintained by the Muskoka Lakes Trails Association and canoeing opportunities exist.
+The park provides hiking trails maintained by the Township of Muskoka Lakes.

 Camping is not permitted.

-Location: About 19 kilometres west of Gravenhurst; accessible via Highway 169 or by water from East Bay of Lake Muskoka.
+Location: About 19 kilometres west of Gravenhurst; accessible via Highway 169.